constarg/EmailUnseenCounter/README.md

   results=readUnseen.getUnseen()
   print(results['email_1'])
   ```
-  and if you have more than one email you can also run the previous code like this:
+  and if you have more than one email accounts, you can also run the previous code like this:
  ```python
 readUnseen=EmailUnreadCount()
 results=readUnseen.getUnseen()